xelis-project/xelis-he/README.md

 We are grouping each asset into "source commitments" to decrease only one time per asset the sender balance.
 So, even if you create N transfers with the same asset being spent, it will operate only one subtraction from sender balance.

-Range proofs aggregation is implemented and batching for fast verification, this is currently giving us (including Sigma Proofs) a ~0.40 ms verification time per TX.
+Range proofs aggregation is implemented and batching for fast verification, this is currently giving us (including Sigma Proofs) a ~0.40 ms verification time per TX over 100 transactions batched.